adbmar/MtruncDualRNASeq2024/README.md

 - GO Enrichment Analysis.R and GO Enrichment Analysis with Parents.R are two scripts that run Gene Ontology enrichment analyses and output the results to the out directory.
 These scripts will create a EnrichmentDatabase directory that will house SQL databases needed to perform the analyses.
 - Utility Scripts directory contains various utility scripts that may be used for data exploration.
 Many of these scripts require running the PrimaryAnalysis.R script first.

-IMPORTANT NOT FOR DGE PRIMARYANALYSIS.R SCRIPT: The file path at line 39 must be edited to appropriately identify where the DGE directory with all of the contents outlined above is found on the local device where the script is run
+**IMPORTANT NOT FOR DGE PRIMARYANALYSIS.R SCRIPT:** The file path at line 39 must be edited to appropriately identify where the DGE directory with all of the contents outlined above is found on the local device where the script is run

+The NCBI Ensifer Master zip file contains the scripts necessary to perform the similarity analysis.
+Thanks to Dr. Chang-Yu Chang for this script.